The End of the War

-The End of the War (Kraj rata, Крај рата) is a 1984 Yugoslav war film directed by Dragan Kresoja.
+The End of War (Kraj rata, Крај рата) is a 1984 Yugoslav war film directed by Dragan Kresoja.
 The film was selected as the Yugoslav entry for the Best Foreign Language Film at the 57th Academy Awards, but was not accepted as a nominee.

 Plot

 At the end of World War II, a Serbian man takes his son to find and kill five members of the Croatian Ustaše militia who tortured and killed his wife and mother.